arangodb/docs/3.10/arangosearch-nested-search.md

   RETURN doc
 ```

-The required View definition for this to work is as follows:
+The required `arangosearch` View definition for this to work is as follows:

 ```json
 {